Keighley: Economy

 The town's industries have typically been in textiles, particularly wool and cotton processing.
 In addition to the manufacture of textiles, there were several large factories making textile machinery.
 These included Dean, Smith & Grace, George Hattersley & Son, and Prince, Smith & Stell.
 The first of these operated as a manufacturer of CNC machine tools, particularly precision lathes, until 2008.

 Keighley is home to Timothy Taylor Brewery, the makers of CAMRA, Champion Beer of Britain award-winning ales Landlord and Boltmaker (previously known as 'Best Bitter').
 They also brew Ram Tam, Golden Best, Dark Mild, Knowle Spring and a new French style blonde ale, Le Champion, which was first brewed for the Tour de France in 2014 and has been brewed for the Tour de Yorkshire in 2015 and 2016.
 They also own many pubs in the area, including the Albert Hotel, Boltmakers Arms, Lord Rodney, Royal Oak and The Fleece Inn in Haworth.

-Community and Culture
+Community and culture

+"On-street trading took place in Keighley, around the Church Green area, for 500 years before the establishment of a formal market in 1833.
+The market was situated at the west end of Low Street.
+This area was redeveloped in the late 1960s and a purpose-built covered market hall was constructed...The new building was opened by Keighley town mayor Sydney Bancroft in June, 1971."

 Much of the town centre has been pedestrianised.
-Keighley has three large supermarkets, Morrisons, Sainsbury's and Asda.
+Keighley has Keighley Market Hall, four large supermarkets, Morrisons, Sainsbury's, Aldi and Asda.
 There are several budget supermarkets situated in small retail parks around the town.